On rank one log del Pezzo surfaces in characteristic different from two and three: Introduction

 \ \

 \textbf{Acknowledgements:} I am indebted to my PhD advisor Prof. James M\textsuperscript{c}Kernan for suggesting me the problem and for carefully reading through the many preliminary drafts of this paper.
-I would also like to thank Fabio Bernasconi for his helpful comments on the exposition.
+I would also like to thank Fabio Bernasconi for helpful comments on the exposition and Masaru Nagaoka for pointing out some missing cases in the classification on an earlier version.
 The author has been supported by NSF research grants no: 1265263 and no: 1802460 and by a grant from the Simons Foundation \#409187.